Sarai and Hagar's Conflict / Abram and Circumcision

 The angel tells her who and what will become of the child she is carrying.

-ISHMAEL means "God hears" suggesting that she was praying to God for help, that in her time with Abram she learned of and believed in God.
+ISHMAEL means "God hears" suggesting that she was praying to God for help, that in her time with Abram she learned of and believed in the true God.

 She is told that her son will be a "wild ass of a man" one who would be in perpetual conflict with others.
 The long history of Arab peoples who are the descendants of Ishmael testifies to this fact that they have been in conflict with each other and the Jews from then until now and beyond.